rhustle8/iaafr/README.md

-#   3. Confidene values of all the itemsets (displaying only randomly sampled 25 as there are 78K combinations possible)
+#   3. Confidence values of all the itemsets (displaying only randomly sampled 25 as there are 78K combinations possible)
     pd.set_option('display.max_rows',2000)
     pd.options.display.max_colwidth = 1000
     df_confidence_values_.sample(25).reset_index().drop('index',1)